A power of attorney, or POA, is a legal document that gives someone the right to make financial or medical decisions on your behalf.

 At the same time, either of these two types of POA could be a durable power of attorney (DPOA) or an ordinary (nondurable) power of attorney.
 An ordinary POA expires if you become incapacitated, while a durable POA will grant your agent power even in situations when you have become incapacitated and cannot make decisions for yourself.

-A medical or healthcare power of attorney allows your attorney-in-fact to make healthcare decisions on your behalf.
+A medical power of attorney allows your attorney-in-fact to make health care decisions on your behalf.
 A medical POA is typically a durable power of attorney, continuing in force if you’re incapacitated (more on durable powers of attorney later).
 This document is also called a health care power of attorney.

 Medical POAs often cover long-term care and end-of-life decisions, but you may also use one if you’re undergoing a big surgery or risky medical procedure.
 Make sure to give a copy of your medical power of attorney to your primary doctor.
 Without the document on record, they may not recognize your agent.